tigrisdata/tigris-blog/blog/2024-07-16-juicefs/index.md

 v6     	fdaa:0:d400:0:1::6	private	global	1m15s ago
 ```

+Your Ollama API is now private and only accessible from within your private network.

 # The real problem

 Now that we have the Ollama API up and running on a Machine, we can skip forward